THESE ARE SOME OF OUR FAVORITES!

 *Blue Water Grill*

 They have FRESH SUSHI on Tuesday and Friday Nights starting at 3:00 in the afternoon and a Great Menu otherwise with something for everyone, including PIZZA!
+They have JUST added an Italian Night on Thursdays.
 Located in the Sun Breeze Hotel across the street from Tropic Air in town.
 Sun Breeze Hotel is a GREAT spot to stay!
 We highly recommend it!

 Open for Breakfast, Lunch and Dinner

 All we can say is DELICIOUS!!
 Frech Cuisine that you can't get anywhere else!
 Mussels, Escargot, Steak Tartar.
-Reservations strongly suggested.
+Reservations strongly recommended.

 Open for Dinners - Closed Sunday and Monday